Making a claim on car insurance

 It is up to the insurer to decide whether your car is so damaged that it is a write-off or whether it should be repaired.
 If a vehicle is deemed a statutory write-off, this means the vehicle can’t be registered again because the vehicle is so badly damaged it would be unsafe to repair it.
 If a vehicle is deemed a repairable write-off it means that the vehicle can be repaired but the insurer considers the cost of repairing the vehicle uneconomical to repair.

-If the car is a write-off then the insurer may either:
+If the car is a write-off then the insurer will either:

-- take the damaged car, give you money for the value of the car and give you the option of buying the car back at an auction; or
+- take the damaged car, give you money for the value of the car; or

 - give you the option of keeping the damaged car but only pay you the value of the car less its salvage value.